kkestell/fluorescent/README.md

 ## Features

 * Works just like the native macOS app switcher except the mouse won't hijack your selection.
+* No preferences, network access, data collection / telemetry, or automatic updates.
 * Simple, unobtrusive design.
-* Nothing else.
-No preferences, telemetry, or automatic updates.

 ## Use